 The emerging disciplines of Arts and Social Change

-Around the world, artists and social activists are encountering a wide range of demanding social agendas.
-Jointly they are striving to promote positive social change through collaborative efforts of art-making and social activism.
-Various terms are used to describe this new and diverse field, each with its own nuanced goals and practices.
-These include art for social change (ASC), socially engaged art, community-engaged arts, community cultural development, cultural mediation, eco-friendly arts, social innovation arts, participatory arts.
+Around the world, artists are working with diverse communities to create positive change through processes of participatory art making.
+A variety of terms is used to describe this diverse field, each with its own nuanced goals and practices.
+These include field such as art for social change (ASC), socially engaged art, community-engaged arts, community cultural development, cultural mediation, eco-friendly arts, social innovation arts, participatory arts.
 In addition, arts education, recreational arts, creative arts therapies, popular education and creative leadership processes can be closely related to these forms.